-LEARN HOW TO DIFFERENTIATE DIFFERENT PESTS AFFECTING CROPS OF MARIJUANA
+LEARN TO DIFFERENTIATE THE DIFFERENT PESTS THAT AFFECT MARIJUANA CROPS

-Mites, whiteflies, thrips, aphids, mildew, fly the mulch and Botrytis are Pest and most common diseases that can affect our marijuana plants.
-Since Ganesh Grow we teach you how to differentiate what they have plants and from there like trying to eradicate the plague or disease.
+Mites, whiteflies, thrips, aphids, mildew, mold flies and Botrytis are the most common pests and diseases that can affect our marijuana plants.
+At Ganesh Grow we teach you how to differentiate what the plants have and from there how to treat it to eradicate the pest or disease.

-The thrips adults have a varied diet based mainly on pollen, but the larva feeds on the tissues of the plant, being responsible for most of the damage.
+Adult thrips have a varied diet based mainly on pollen, but the larva feeds on plant tissues, which is responsible for most of the damage caused.

-The larva sucks the liquid of the cells of the plant, mainly of leaves.
-Early symptoms include a strong discoloration of the sheet, and this almost transparent, and the emergence of black spots (caused by fecal secretions).
+The larva sucks fluid from the plant cells, mainly from the leaves.
+The first symptoms include a strong discoloration of the leaf, leaving it almost transparent, and the appearance of black spots (caused by fecal secretions).

-Your mouth, comb-shaped device, scraping tissues making a soup with them that subsequently sucked.
+Its comb-shaped mouthparts scrape the tissues, making a soup with them that it will later suck.
 Click here to read the full article

-The symptoms showing the plant as indicators of the emergence of the fly mulch they are a sudden wilting, a loss of vigor, poor growth and yellowing of the leaves.
+The symptoms that the plant will show as indicators of the appearance of the mold fly are sudden wilting, a loss of vigor, poor growth and yellowing of the leaves.

-When it comes to severe infections it can be to lose a considerable portion of the plant.
+When it comes to severe infections, a considerable portion of the plant can be lost.
 Click here to read the full article

-The direct damage is caused to the plant in the feeding process of the white fly.
+Direct damage is caused to the plant in the whitefly feeding process.

-The areas where the insect sucks the SAP are discolored and in turn, transmit toxic substances to the phloem that it expand throughout the plant, giving rise to metabolic imbalances, a general weakening, chlorosis and changes in flowers and fruits.
+The areas where the insect sucks the sap become discolored and, in turn, transmit toxic substances to the phloem that will spread throughout the plant, giving rise to metabolic imbalances, general weakening, chlorosis and changes in flowers and fruits.
 Click here to read the full article

-The aphids feed on the SAP of the phloemcausing a mismatch in the plant metabolism that leads to torsion of the leaves and, in extreme cases, loss of them, which affect the quantity and quality of the harvest.
-Moreover, aphids introduced toxins in the plant, systemic altering its development.
+Aphids feed on phloem sap, causing an imbalance in the plant's metabolism that leads to twisting of the leaves and, in extreme cases, their loss, which will affect the final quantity and quality of the plant. harvest.
+In addition, aphids introduce toxins into the plant, systemically altering its development.

-On the other hand, the honeydew secreted by the aphids It is an ideal medium for the development of a wide variety of fungi, which form a barrier in sheet preventing that it is to absorb all the light that reaches it.
+On the other hand, the honeydew secreted by aphids is an ideal medium for the development of a wide variety of fungi, which will form a barrier on the leaf preventing it from absorbing all the light that reaches it.
 Click here to read the full article

-The name of the mealy cochineal derives from the fact that since its third larval stage onwards females are coated in a waxy white substance.
+The name mealybug derives from the fact that from their third larval stage onwards the females are covered in a white waxy substance.

-Adult females have a soft, flattened body of oval shape.
-They can be pink, but are usually white, due to the whitish waxy powder that covers his body.
+Adult females have a soft, flattened, oval-shaped body.
+They can be pinkish in color, but are usually white, due to the whitish waxy powder that covers their body.

-Also waxy filaments are born every contour of their bodies.
-The male is a little pulled insect similar to the fly, which usually see infrequently.
+Equally waxy filaments emerge from all around their bodies.
+The male is a small, fly-like pulled insect that is rarely seen.
 Click here to read the full article

-Prefers cold climatic conditions, need moisture and are presented in a wide range of colors.
-Some of these springtails "they are known as"Snow fleas ” because they appear at the beginning of the spring, when snow begins to melt.
+They prefer cold weather conditions, need humidity and come in a wide range of colors.
+Some of these springtails are known as “ snow fleas ” because they appear in early spring, when the snow begins to melt.

-There are 4 important families in this group that have been found in densities extremely high, more than 750 million individuals per hectare.
+There are 4 major families in this group that have been found at extremely high population densities of more than 750 million individuals per hectare.

-Although on rare occasions they are considered a problem, that they can reach it when it comes to large populations developed in human habitats, but they will also need a source of organic food and high levels of humidity for survive.
+Although they are rarely considered a problem, they can be a problem when it comes to large populations developed in human habitats, but they will still need an organic food source and high levels of humidity to survive.
 Click here to read the full article